On the variational structure of breather solutions: Introduction

 If one studies perturbations of solitons in (\ref{mKdV}) and more general equations, the concepts of \emph{orbital}, and \emph{asymptotic stability} emerge naturally.
 In particular, since energy and mass are conserved quantities, it is natural to expect that solitons are stable in a suitable energy space.
-Indeed, $H^1$-stability of mKdV and more general solitons and multi-solitons has been considered e.g. in Benjamin \cite{Benj}, Bona-Souganidis-Strauss \cite{BSS}, Weinstein \cite{We2}, Maddocks-Sachs \cite{MS}, Martel-Merle-Tsai \cite{MMT} and Martel-Merle \cite{MMcol2}. $L^2$-stability of KdV solitons has been proved by Merle-Vega \cite{MV}.
-Moreover, asymptotic stability properties have been studied by Pego-Weinstein \cite{PW} and Martel-Merle \cite{MMarma,MMnon}.
+Indeed, $H^1$-stability of mKdV and more general solitons and multi-solitons has been considered e.g. in Benjamin \cite{Benj}, Bona-Souganidis-Strauss \cite{BSS}, Weinstein \cite{We2}, Maddocks-Sachs \cite{MS}, Martel-Merle-Tsai \cite{MMT}, Martel-Merle \cite{MMcol2} and M. \cite{Mu}. $L^2$-stability of KdV solitons has been proved by Merle-Vega \cite{MV}.
+Moreover, asymptotic stability properties for gKdV equations have been studied by Pego-Weinstein \cite{PW} and Martel-Merle \cite{MMarma,MMnon}, among many other authors.

 On the other hand, the SG equation (\ref{SG}) has soliton solutions usually referred as \emph{kinks}.
 Indeed, given $v\in (0,1)$, $x_0\in \R$ and $\ga$ defined as in \eqref{Lor}, SG (\ref{SG}) has kinks of the form \be u(t,x) = \varphi( \ga (x- v t -x_0)), \quad \varphi(s) := 4\arctan e^{s}. \ee It is not difficult to see that these solutions can be associated to a well known functional defined in the $H^1\times L^2$ topology.